lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 In today's article, we are going to handle spacings only.
 Our Scss code (e.g., `input.scss`) will be compiled into CSS code (`output.css`) that will contain a bunch of similar-looking classes like ones in the example below.

-The advantage of Sass pre-processor is in its unique syntax and flexibility achieved with features such as variables, nested rules, loops, mixins, etc. Once written, code goes through the compiler and generates CSS code as output.

 ```css
 /* output.css */
 .m-8 {